+COPD is a progressive disease and will eventually lead to death, there is no cure and the management is targeted to slowing the progression, comfort measures and improvement in the quality of life.
 Anthem has been administering a Medicare Advantage program for many years and specifically a Dual Special Needs Plan for over ten years we also have experience in several chronic condition special needs plans.
-We have a long standing presence in our Texas market for Medicare and have chosen to implement a diabetes SNP in this market.
+We have a long standing presence in our Texas market for Medicare and have chosen to implement a chronic lung SNP in this market.
 Some of the members in our Texas program may also be dual eligible members and may even qualify for Managed Long Term Services and Supports (MLTSS).
 For those members that have both our programs for Medicare and Medicaid we have processes to coordinate the care to provide more holistic process.
 Members in a C-SNP plan do not have the requirement to be dual eligible but some of our members are either disabled or qualify for some level of Medicaid benefits due to financial qualifiers.
-Arizona is also represented in this contract and we have had a Diabetes C-SNP for several years.
+Arizona is also represented in this contract and we have had a Lung C-SNP for several years.